 Else such a promotional expenditure would appear unjustified and disoriented.
 Chiming in tune with the adage of our century, data is the new oil, platform owners will look to get their act together with structured data to deliver suitable (not annoying) ad interruptions in between video streaming.
 YouTube already does that to a good measure, the result of which is:

 Short breaks or ads have always been the buzzkill of our entertainment.
 One of the fundamental reasons behind customers shifting towards streaming on digital platforms like Netflix and Amazon Prime is because they can watch their preferred shows without being hindered by advertisement breaks at regular intervals.

 But this scenario has totally changed now.
-Even in YouTube, now viewers don’t prefer ads and wait for the ‘skip ads’ button towards the bottom right of videos.
-With so many YouTube ads hindering the watch, YouTube has come up with its ad-free version ‘YouTube Premium’.
+Even on YouTube, now viewers don’t prefer ads and wait for the ‘skip ads’ button towards the bottom right of videos.
+With so many YouTube ads hindering the watch, it has come up with its ad-free version ‘YouTube Premium’.